codegirls/eloquentjs/03/README.md

     - [No Tears Guide to HTML5 Games](http://www.html5rocks.com/en/tutorials/canvas/notearsgame/)
     - <https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial>

-    While these may seem intimidating, please try playing around with the code.
+    While these may sound intimidating, please try playing around with the code.
 Try changing some of the values in the example above, for example the colour, size of the rectangles that are drawn, and so on.
 And then come back next time with lots of questions